 Tips for Answering This Prompt

-Avoid writing about a super famous piece of art.
-While it's OK to focus on something you read for school, don't go with extremely famous and cliched works, such as The Great Gatsby or Harry Potter.
+Avoid writing about a super famous work.
+While it's okay to focus on something you read for school, don't go with extremely famous and clichéd works, such as The Great Gatsby or Romeo and Juliet.

 Focus on you more than the piece of art.
-The point of this essay is to explain what creative work has greatly inspired or impacted you, not why this work is so great, famous, or valuable in general.
+The point of this essay is to explain what creative work has greatly inspired or impacted you, not why this work is so great.
 Think about the qualities or goals you now have because of your exposure to this piece, and concentrate on those and how you developed them in your essay.

 Be clear about how this artwork has affected you.
-For example, perhaps the first time you listened to the English medieval song "Bryd One Brere," which is thought to be the oldest love song on record, you felt so moved by its lyrics that you decided to learn more about medieval England; now, you’re thinking of majoring in history.
+For example, perhaps the first time you listened to the English medieval song "Bryd One Brere," which is thought to be the oldest love song on record, you felt so moved by its lyrics that you decided to learn more about medieval England.
+As a result, you're thinking of majoring in history.
 This response lets readers get to know you a little better—and it also proves you know your history, too.

 Boston College Essay Prompt 2